feazan/Watch-Party-Bot/README.md

 ## Overview

 This project is an implementation of a **discord bot** which informs the a particular channel on a **discord server** of a **watch party** they'd like to start.
-The bot **makes API GET requests to OMDb** taking a **movie title** and the response generated contains various data about the film including plot, director, actors, etc. The bot takes **plot** details and returns it to the **server channel** along with a message stating that a user has requested to start a watch party at a specified time.
+The bot **makes API GET requests to OMDb** taking a **movie title** and the response generated contains various data about the film including plot, director, actors, etc. The bot takes **plot** details, **poster** and returns it to the **server channel** along with a message stating that a user has requested to start a watch party at a specified time.
 Makes a call to google developers API to YouTube, to grab a link to the **trailer** for the movie and posts to chat.

 ## Installation